h2oai/wave/website/docs/configuration.md

         allow users to edit web pages
   -init string
-        initialize site content from AOF log
+        initialize site content from AOF log -list-access-keys
-  -listen string
+        list all the access key IDs in the keychain -listen string
         listen on this address (default ":10101") -max-cache-request-size string